iamisha/Java-3rdS/java-2nd/readme.md

 Answer:- **Copy1.java**

-2. Write a java program to copy a file without using BufferedStreams.
+2. Write a java program to copy a file using BufferedStreams.

 Answer:- **Copy2.java**